 If an on-going course of treatment was previously approved for a specific period of time or number of treatments, and your request to extend the treatment is an Urgent Request for Benefits, your request will be decided within 24 hours, provided your request is made at least 24 hours prior to the end of the approved treatment.
 We will make a determination on your request for the extended treatment within 24 hours from receipt of your request.
-Notification will include a description of the criteria and guidelines used to make the decision and be provided to you and your provider.
+Notification will include a description of the criteria and guidelines used to make the decision and be provided to you and your Provider.

 If your request for extended treatment is not made at least 24 hours prior to the end of the approved treatment, the request will be treated as an Urgent Request for Benefits and decided according to the timeframes described above.
 If an on-going course of treatment was previously approved for a specific period of time or number of treatments, and you request to extend treatment in a non-urgent circumstance, your request will be considered a new request and decided according to post-service or pre-service timeframes, whichever applies.
-Notification will include a description of the criteria and guidelines used to make the decision and be provided to you and your provider.
+Notification will include a description of the criteria and guidelines used to make the decision and be provided to you and your Provider.

 We will provide continued coverage pending the outcome of an appeal.
-We will not reduce or terminate an ongoing course of treatment without providing advance notice and an opportunity for advance review.
+We will not reduce or terminate an ongoing course of treatment without providing advance notice, an opportunity for advance review and a care plan, and a medically appropriate treatment plan agreed between UnitedHealthcare and the treating Provider.